Ada-Apprenticeships/DAT1-todo-app/README.md

   // .
   // .
 ];
-// ... more todos with user names
+// ... more users with their todos
 ```

 3.  `fetchTodoById(todoId)`: